-In communities where National Grid does not provide electric service, the Company will explore opportunities to collaborate with other utilities to engage a single implementation vendor who will coordinate leads, audits and savings between the gas and electric utilities.
-This program will offer energy education and outreach campaigns to increase energy efficiency awareness of multifamily customers and offer incentives to both residential and commercial meters serving inunit as well as common areas to continue the practice employed in the current EEPS electric multifamily program.
+In communities where National Grid provides electric service, but does not provide gas service, the Company will explore opportunities to collaborate with other gas utilities to engage a single implementation vendor who will coordinate leads, audits and savings between the gas and electric utilities.
+This program will offer energy education and outreach campaigns to increase energy efficiency awareness of multifamily customers and offer incentives to both residential and commercial meters serving in-unit as well as common areas to continue the practice employed in the current EEPS electric multifamily program.